omniedgeio/github-action/README.md

-# github-action
+# OmniEdge for Github Action

-Connect GitHub Action workflow to OmniEdge
+Connect GitHub Action workflow to your OmniEdge virtual network